Pavlos, Crown Prince of Greece: Crown Prince

-Pavlos was born into a turbulent era in Greek politics.
-Pavlos was born barely a month after a coup d'état which ended democratic rule in Greece over the king's objections on 21 April 1967, ushering in a military junta, led by Georgios Papadopoulos.
+Pavlos was born into a turbulent era in Greek politics, barely a month after a coup d'état which ended democratic rule in Greece over the king's objections on 21 April 1967, ushering in a military junta, led by Georgios Papadopoulos.
 In December of that year, Constantine attempted a counter-coup that failed due to planning mistakes, leaks, and insufficient military support.
 Pursued by the junta, Constantine fled with his wife, children, mother and sister to Rome.
 They then went to Copenhagen and lived with Anne-Marie's mother, Queen Ingrid.
 From 1967 to 1973, Greece officially remained a monarchy, with a regency appointed while the king lived in exile.

-Following the discovery and suppression of a "wide-ranging" anti-junta movement, just before its outbreak, among the ranks of the mostly royalist Navy, Papadopoulos, on 1 June 1973, declared Greece a Presidential Republic with himself as president and proclaimed a referendum for 1 June 1973 on the issue of the monarchy.
+Following the discovery and suppression of a "wide-ranging" anti-junta movement, just before its outbreak, among the ranks of the mostly royalist Navy, Papadopoulos, on 1 June 1973, declared Greece a presidential republic with himself as president and proclaimed a referendum for 29 July 1973 on the issue of the monarchy.
 The referendum was held without opposition and its result confirmed the regime change, with Constantine becoming "officially" deposed.
 On 17 November 1974, after the fall of the dictatorship, the 1974 Greek legislative election was held, resulting in a victory for Constantine Karamanlis and his New Democracy party.
 Less than a month later, on 8 December, the Greek plebiscite of 1974 confirmed the referendum of the previous year: the majority voted for a republic (69%) with a minority voting for the restoration of the monarchy (31%).